mautic/user-documentation/docs/contributing/contributing.rst

 #.
 Create a new GitHub issue associated with the relevant repository and propose your change there.
 Be sure to include implementation details and the rationale for the proposed change.
 #.
 A Mautic team member reviews all submitted issues.
 #.
-If the Mautic administator approves the issue you may start working on the task
+If the administator approves the issue you may start working on the task

 Different Methods of Contributing Changes